-The Funds are therefore not subject to the additional disclosure requirements for financial products referred to in Article 8 or Article 9 of the SFDR.
-For the same reason the Funds are not subject to the requirements of the Framework Regulation.
+Additional disclosure requirements for financial products referred to in Article 8 or Article 9 of the SFDR are set out in the relevant Supplement.
+The Funds are not subject to the requirements of the Framework Regulation.
 The investments underlying these financial products do not take into account the EU criteria for environmentally sustainable economic activities.